We teach respect, hard work, perseverance, humility, teamwork, and the following...

 Elementary Ballet, Tap, and Jazz

-Ballet is required for all dancers, except children exclusively taking Hip-Hop.
+Ballet is required for all dancers, except children only taking Hip-Hop.
 Dancers with proper ballet training are more successful in other dance styles, and develop a strong, technically-sound, dancer body.
 Classical ballet is an important part of our competitive and recreational curriculum, as it is the foundation of the other styles of dance offered.
 Intermediate and Advanced Ballet is moderately involved in our annual Nutcracker each December, with students being offered between one and four roles in the performance.

-Pre-Pointe and Pointe
+Pre-Pointe & Pointe

 Pointe work is an extension of classical ballet.
 An average of at least two years of continuous classical training is needed to reach the required level.
 A willingness to be patient with the process are extremely important, as placement in pointe class is on an individual basis.

 Ensemble/1 year of ballet, 12+, invitation only